-- 1. Once a competency is obtained with a minimum score of 85%, the student will be under indirect supervision. - 2.
-Exception: C-arm, Portable exams of trauma; Intensive/critical care patients where efficiency, time, and patient condition are of extreme importance: During these situations, direct supervision must be maintained.
+- 1. Once a competency is obtained with a minimum score of 85%, the student will be under indirect supervision for that exam. - 2.
+Exception: C-arm procedures; Portable exams; Trauma exams; Intensive/critical care patients where efficiency, time, and patient condition are of extreme importance.

+During these situations, direct supervision must be maintained.

-Indirect usually applies to students at more advanced level of education and competency.
+Indirect supervision usually applies to students at a more advanced level of education and competency.